-The observation sheet will compose ten (10) percent of the final clinical education grade in Clinical Education I-V.
+\ The observation sheet will compose ten (10) percent of the final clinical education grade in Clinical Education I-V.

-D. Weekly student evaluation sheets (Attachment C)
+D. Weekly student evaluation sheets

-- 1. Students are required to present weekly student evaluations to assigned technologists for student evaluation. - 2.
-Evaluations will be collected and reviewed by faculty periodically. - 3.
+- 1. Students are evaluated at the end of each rotation by the technologists using the student performance evaluation located in the Trajecsys ® program. - 2.
+Evaluations will be reviewed by faculty periodically. - 3.
 The student evaluation sheets will compose 25% of the student's final clinical grade during Clinical Education II-V.

-E. Clinical competency sheets (Attachment D)
+E. Clinical competency forms